Wint3rmute/baczek.me/content/map.md

 ---

-This is an automatically generated graph of all pages on my websites, along with the connections chosen by a text vectorisation algorithm.
+This is an automatically generated graph containing all pages on my websites, along with the connections calculated using sentence embeddings.
 If you're interested, you can read the [source code](https://github.com/Wint3rmute/baczek.me/blob/master/exocortex.ipynb).